NoahTheCorgi/GreenTetrisSolitaire/README.md

 # GreenTetrisSolitaire

 Welcome to GreenTetrisSolitaire!
 XD
-All Blocks Turn Green!
-Try to beat your best scores!
-At the end, you will see your Performance Summary :D
+At the end, you will see your Performance Summary.

 - Left and Right Keys (Short Press): Horizontal Movement
 - Left and Right Keys (Long Press): Horizontal Accelration
 - Down Key (Short press): Jump Vertically
 - Down Key (Long press): Acceleration Vertically
 - P: To Pause and Unpause
-- See you at Level INFINITY! :)
+- See you at Level INFINITY!

 UPGRADED AND CUSTOMIZED FROM THE TETRIS TEMPLATE FROM ARCADE ACADEMY